 Jeffrey M. Smith is the author of the new publication Genetic Roulette: The Documented Health Risks of Genetically Engineered Foods, which presents 65 risks in easy-to-read two-page spreads.
 His first book, Seeds of Deception, is the top rated and #1 selling book on GM foods in the world.

 He is the Executive Director of the Institute for Responsible Technology, which is spearheading the Campaign for Healthier Eating in America.
 Go to www.seedsofdeception.com to learn more about how to avoid GM foods.

-Allison Wilson, et. al., "Transformation-induced mutations
+Allison Wilson, et. al., "Transformation-induced mutations in transgenic plants:

 Analysis and biosafety implications," Biotechnology and Genetic Engineering Reviews - Vol. 23, December 2006.